What is it?

 - Volunteers to help with packing for local food club

-- Warehouse space for packing
+- Warehouse and storage space for packing and storing kits and program supplies

 - Refrigerated truck and driver to make food deliveries one day/month